 You don’t have to go far in BC to really get out into the wilds and off the grid.
 This spring I did a short road trip to one of these wild places: the Pacific Marine Circle Route on Southern Vancouver Island.
 This road trip starts and ends in Victoria, one of BC’s biggest cities, but most of the route goes through remote wilderness.
 There are tons of places to stop and hike, check out waterfalls, visit enormous trees, or walk on the beach.
 Unlike some of other trips on BC’s backroads, this one is entirely paved and you go through tiny (and adorable towns) every few hours.
 If you’re looking for a weekend of outdoorsy adventure on Vancouver Island, you’ve got to drive the Pacific Marine Circle Route.
+(It even made my list of the best weekend getaways from Vancouver.)

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no extra cost to you if you make a purchase.
 Thanks for supporting my website! -Taryn